DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua-analysis.rst

 The diagnostics are specified as a dictionary with the following keys:

 - ``nworkers``: the number of workers to use for this diagnostic.
+- ``nthreads``: the number of threads per worker to use for this diagnostic.
 - ``script_path``: the relative path to the diagnostic script with respect to ``script_path_base``.
 - ``config``: the configuration file for the diagnostic.
 - ``nocluster``: a boolean flag to disable the use of the global dask cluster for this diagnostic (used by ECmean)